 Personal injury lawsuits help people pay for the injuries they sustain in unfortunate circumstances, and trucking accidents are no different.
 If you or a loved one suffers a severe injury in a truck accident caused by someone else, it only makes sense that you shouldn’t have to pay for your medical costs.
 However, what if the crash is partly your fault, how will Missouri courts handle the situation?
-Today, we are going to explain how Missouri’s comparative negligence laws impact trucking accident outcomes.
+Today, our commercial vehicle collision attorneys in St. Louis are going to explain how Missouri’s comparative negligence laws impact trucking accident outcomes.

 Trucking Laws and Regulations in Missouri